sangvivy/frequent-itemsets-group-7/README.md

 ### How to Run the Code
 1. Clone the repository
-2. Install dependencies:
-bash
-CopyEdit
-pip install pandas mlxtend
+2. Install dependencies:pip install pandas mlxtend
 3. Run the Python script or Jupyter Notebook
 4. View outputs in terminal or exported CSV files